-I think there’s a lot of misconceptions around people with Type 2 diabetes.
-We used to hear all the time from endocrinologists that Type 2 patients would not be interested in an insulin pump.
+I think there are a lot of misconceptions around people with type 2 diabetes.
+We used to hear all the time from endocrinologists that type 2 patients would not be interested in an insulin pump.
 They’re not interested in wearing something on their body.
 Lots of things like this that were really, I think, misperceptions.
-There’s so much that insulin-requiring Type 2 patients can benefit from by adopting a product like an Omnipod, just as Type 1 patients can.
+There’s so much that insulin-requiring type 2 patients can benefit from by adopting a product like an Omnipod, just as type 1 patients can.

 - something that’s comfortable and discreet to wear

 - something that helps them calculate and deliver a bolus really well

 - something that’s integrated with their continuous glucose monitor (CGM)